Alice Woodby McKane

-Alice Woodby McKane (1865– 6 March 1948) was the first woman to work as a doctor in Savannah, Georgia.
+Alice Woodby McKane (1865– 6 March 1948) was the first woman to work as a medical doctor in Savannah, Georgia.
 She was not only known as a physician but also as a politician and an author.
 She and her husband Cornelius McKane contributed an important part in medical history.
 She opened the first school of nurse training for black people in Savannah.
 She also helped her husband to make his dream which was opening the Hospital in Liberia come true.
 After returning from Liberia, they established the MCKane Hospital for Women and Children and later was known as Charity Hospital to treat for all people in Savannah, especially for African American people.

 Childhood and education

 McKane was born February 12, 1865 Bridgewater, Pennsylvania.
 Her parents, who were Charles and Elizabeth Fraiser Woodby, died before she reached the age of seven and she lost her vision for three years.

 Alice attended public schools and Hampton Normal and Agricultural Institute in Virginia.
 As an undergraduate student of the Institute for Colored Youth, which later became Cheyney University of Pennsylvania, she was a secretary of the principal Fannie Coppin.
 She graduated from the Institute for Colored Youth in Philadelphia and entered to the Woman's Medical College of Pennsylvania in 1889.
 In 1892, she graduated and received a medical degree with high honors.